UFC Fight Night: Rodriguez vs. Caceres: Predictions & Analysis

 A few statistical edges stand out.
 Sherman throws significantly more leather — a 0.0 sig. strike per minute gap.
 Sherman is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Sherman has tighter striking defense, making opponents miss more often.

 The Pick: Justin Ledet over Chase Sherman.
 This is essentially a pick'em.
-The model nudges toward Ledet at 51%, but there's almost nothing separating these two.
-The market implies 55% for Ledet, but our model sees only 51%.
-That 4-point gap favoring Sherman is worth watching.
+The model nudges toward Ledet at 54%, but there's almost nothing separating these two.
+The market and our model are aligned — the line looks fair.

 Methodology